 In November, the Northeast Monsoon arrives in Tanzania and brings with it light rain to the northern slopes of the mountain.

-The chart below shows average snowfall in inches on the summit of Kilimanjaro
+See the chart showing average snowfall in inches on the summit of Kilimanjaro

 - Approximately 35,000-50,000 people attempt to climb Kilimanjaro every year